geocommons/geocoder/doc/lookup.rst

 #.
 Sort the candidate address records by confidence.
 Retain only the records
    that share the highest confidence as candidates.

 #.
-Fetch the edges and primary feature names matching the edge IDs of
+Fetch `the edges and primary feature names`_ matching the edge IDs of
-   the remaining candidate address records. [pfeat]_
+   the remaining candidate address records.

 #.
 For each remaining candidate record:

    a.
 Replace the candidate record feature elements with those of the
       primary feature name for that edge.
    #.
-Fetch all of the ranges for the edge ID of the candidate, sorted by
+Fetch `all of the ranges for the edge ID`_ of the candidate, sorted by
-      starting number. [ranges]_
+      starting number.
    #.
 Compute the sum of the differences of the starting and ending house
       number for each range.
 This is the total number width of the edge.
    #.
 Take the difference between the candidate starting number and the lowest